Trewithen House“It has passed down through nearly 10 generations... the interior is a flawless time capsule.” Cornwall

-One of the most elegant examples of 18th century architecture in Cornwall
+One of the most elegant examples of eighteenth century architecture in Cornwall

 Trewithen House is an architectural gem that hasn’t significantly changed its outward appearance since 1715 when Philip Hawkins first bought it.
 Since then, ten generations of the same family have lived there.
 Trewithen’s current owner is Sam Galsworthy.

 First mentioned in the Domesday Survey of 1086 when it was owned by the Count of Mortain, the historic House owes its unique design to the expertise of two famous London architects, Thomas Edwards who rebuilt it between 1715 and 1725 and Sir Robert Taylor who enlarged it and redesigned the interior from 1740.
 The rooms are intimate and boast architectural features unlike anything else in Cornwall.

 Trewithen House is constructed on three sides from granite worked from the Pentewan quarries that were owned by the Hawkins family.
 When exposed to the wind and rain, the stone produces a small lichen that creates the effect of a gentle pink shadow.
 The north side of the house was brick-faced in 1730 – matching the two elegant flanking buildings that are known as the French Pavillions.